 Care beds that look good

 It might seem to be a pretty straightforward quality to ask for in furniture, but finding a care bed that actually looks good and homely can be tricky.
-The argument of functionality and aesthetics come up quite regularly in the world of healthcare equipment, but there are some beds that combines those two things to create a safe, secure, subtle piece of furniture.
+The argument of functionality and aesthetics come up quite regularly in the world of healthcare equipment, but there are some beds that combine those two things to create a safe, secure, subtle piece of furniture.

 The Eclipse range boasts 4 beds that have mastered this combination.
 Featuring electric profiling abilities and adjustable siderails, the Eclipse range can deliver an impressive range of care functions whilst remaining good-looking and discreet in any environment.
 All models in the Eclipse range are available in 10 different wood colours, and you can choose between 5 different bed ends to make your model as personalised as possible.